DeepSourceCorp/good-first-issue/README.md

 Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
 We believe getting developers to fix super-easy issues removes the barrier for future contributions.
 This is why Good First Issue exists.

+## Contributing

+We welcome contributions!
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guide for instructions on how to get started.

 ## Adding a new project

 You're welcome to add a new project in Good First Issue, and we encourage all projects &mdash; old and new, big and small.